How to use sunscreen safely

 Use by dates on sunscreen

-If a sunscreen has been opened the previous year and still within the timeline of the open jar symbol, it should be checked to make sure it hasn't separated before using.
+If a sunscreen has been opened the previous year and still within the timeline of the open jar symbol, it should be checked to make sure it has not separated, or changed texture, smell before using.

 How to store your sunscreen